alexandriaproject-io/llm-inference/docs/usage.md

 | **Float4 / 4Bit**  | 3GB | 6GB       | ~ 30 tok / sec          | Linux only |

 - `Note: 8/4 Bit quanitization requires GPU to run the model compression install Cuda version to run quanitized on CPU`
+- `Note: using bits and bytes for windows only works with cudal 11.8 atm`

 [Back to main doc](../README.md)